EMC Credentials and Ministerial Education

-If you are indeed interested in educational training toward some level of ministerial credentials, we would love to talk with you!
+If you are indeed interested in pursuing ministerial credentials with the EMC, we would love to talk with you!
 A general outline of the process is detailed in this document: Procedures for Persons Seeking EMC Credentials.
 Should you require additional ministerial education in order to achieve your goals, you may choose to enroll in an approved institution of higher learning, and a list of pre-approved colleges and seminaries is contained in the Haggard School of Ministry (HSOM) General Catalog.

 If that is not your desire, or is impossible for you, the EMC’s Haggard School of Ministry provides a quality alternative that is affordable and offers face-to-face education in a largely distance-learning context.
-While the Haggard School is primarily established to be a more flexible and lower-cost option for those seeking credentials, but is also available to everyone who wishes to pursue a quality Biblical and practical education.
-In fact, any EMC congregant 18 years of age or older (with a high school diploma or equivalent) may apply to audit HSOM courses for “Personal Enrichment.”
+The Haggard School is primarily established to be a more flexible and lower-cost option for those seeking credentials, but is also available to everyone who wishes to pursue a quality Biblical and practical education.
+In fact, any EMC congregant 18 years of age or older (with a high school diploma or equivalent) may apply to simply audit HSOM courses for “Personal Enrichment.”
 Please do note that taking courses or completing levels in HSOM does not guarantee approval of an EMC credential application.
 EMC credentialing requires education, but entrance in the Haggard School does not require a credential.

 Full academic training is necessary for achieving ministerial status, but there are also ongoing requirements for Continuing Education Units (CEUs), and the Haggard School of Ministry and the EMC’s General Board of Ministerial Education set those standards and offer suggestions for achieving ongoing CEUs.